manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 10 (2.7) - Task Analysis.md

 In this lesson, we will look into two methods for task analysis:

 1. Human information processor models - Especially GOMS Model, Input to user and output from user (Processor model)
-2. Cognitive task analysis - A way to get inside users hedad (predictor model)
+2. Cognitive task analysis - A way to get inside users head (predictor model)

 ## GOMS Model